home click highlighted hoovered text for more info, see help

 Macquarie Island has outstanding universal value for two reasons.
 First, it provides a unique opportunity to study, in detail, geological features and processes of oceanic crust formation and plate boundary dynamics, as it is only place on earth where rocks from the earth's mantle (6 kilometres below the ocean floor) are being actively exposed above sea level.
 These unique exposures include excellent examples of pillow basalts and other extrusive rocks.
 Second, its remote and windswept landscape of steep escarpments, lakes, and dramatic changes in vegetation provides an outstanding spectacle of wild, natural beauty complemented by vast congregations of wildlife including penguins and seals.

-New South Wales state south [capital = Sydney]
+New South Wales state [capital = Sydney]

 Mungo National Park in Mungo on 3046 Turlee Leaghur Road